calebwclem/Huffman-Tree/README.md

 # TESTING & STATUS
-Everything is working as expected and complies with the requirements for PART 1 of the assignment.
+Everything is working as expected and complies with the requirements for PART 2 of the assignment.
-Currently, the program runs on Blue and running the diff command shows no differences (for part 1).